maxmind/GeoIP2-dotnet/README.md

 ## Values to use for Database or Dictionary Keys ##

-**We strongly discourage your from using a value from any `names` accessor as a key in a database or dictionary.**
+**We strongly discourage you from using a value from any `Names` property as a key in a database or dictionary.**

 These names may change between releases.
 Instead we recommend using one of the